RobertFent/my-website/README.md

 -   overwrite logic -> currently all content from app is copied to app in docker and replaces everything
 -   Get the definitions for the core modules, (not working: docker cp stackzero-template-stackzero-1:/stackzero/core/definitions.js core)

+## UI todos

+-   add html into modules maybe and move stuff into app.css

 ## Notes

 -   use 60/30/10 rule for color scheme